PSP92/css-grid/README.md

 #### Explicit vs Implicit Grids

-- An **Explicit Grid** is when we manually define our grid using `grid-template-rows`, `grid-template-columns` and `grid-areas`.
+- An **Explicit Grid** is when we manually define our grid using:
+  - `grid-template-rows`
+  - `grid-template-columns`
+   - `grid-areas`

 - An **Implicit Grid** is formed when there are more grid items than cells in the grid or when a grid item is placed outside of the explicit grid, the grid container automatically generates grid tracks.

-Since we haven't assigned any elements to columns or rows as of yet Grid is working in `Implicit Grid` mode where it is taking on the job of creating new rows for content.
+Since we haven't assigned any elements to columns or rows as of yet Grid is working in **Implicit Grid** mode where it is taking on the job of creating new rows for content.

 #### Assigning Rows and Columns